This post is dedicated to Bay Laurel which is also known as European Bay Laurel or Mediterranean Laurel.

-An aromatic, usually dried leaf of the European Bay Laurel tree (Laurus nobilis) used to flavour and season food.
+Bay leaf is an aromatic, usually dried leaf of the European Bay Laurel tree (Laurus nobilis), used to flavour and season food.
 The aroma is due to presence of essential oils like myrcene and eugenol.

 If eaten whole, bay leaves are pungent and have a sharp, bitter taste so they should be discarded at the end cooking, before serving the food.